Board Policy 503 – Progress

 Edited 12/07; Revised 2/25/13

-Twenty-six (26) credits are required for graduation from the Davenport High Schools.
+Twenty-six (25) credits are required for graduation class of 2021 from the Davenport High Schools.

-Basic requirements within the twenty six units (26) to be completed in grades nine through twelve are:
+Basic requirements to be completed in grades nine through twelve are:

 Non-traditional graduations are addressed in Board Policy #503.14-Non-Traditional Graduation and include guidelines for mid-term and summer graduations, home instruction graduation, and accelerated graduation.